Paul Harsley

 Paul Harsley (born 29 May 1978) is an English former footballer and football coach.

-Harsley played as a midfielder from 1996 until 2012, and made 583 league and cup appearances, scoring 52 goals.
-He spent the majority of his career in the English Football League, though also had spells in the Conference Premier and Northern Premier League.
+Harsley played as a midfielder from 1996 until 2012 and made 583 league and cup appearances, scoring 52 goals.
+He spent the majority of his career in the English Football League, though he also had spells in the Conference Premier and Northern Premier League.
 His professional footballing career began at Grimsby Town in 1996, though he switched to Scunthorpe United a year later, without having appeared for Grimsby.
 He spent four seasons with the club, racking up 128 league appearances, before moving to Halifax Town.
 In 2002, he transferred to Northampton Town, and after a couple of years he moved on again to Macclesfield Town.
-In 2006, he signed with Port Vale, yet again he stayed just two years, though did pick up a Player of the season award before signing with Chesterfield.
+In 2006, he signed with Port Vale, yet again he stayed just two years, though he did pick up a Player of the Season award before signing with Chesterfield.
 In 2010, he left Chesterfield, having been largely unsuccessful, and spending much of his time on loan at Darlington and York City.
-He finished his career in non-League football with a two-year spell at North Ferriby United.
-In total he made 500 league and 83 cup appearances, scoring 52 goals.
-He was named as Player of the Year at Scunthorpe United (1999), Northampton Town (2003), Macclesfield Town (2005), and Port Vale (2008).
+He finished his career in non-League football with two years at North Ferriby United.
+He made 500 league and 83 cup appearances in total, scoring 52 goals.
+He was named Player of the Year at Scunthorpe United (1999), Northampton Town (2003), Macclesfield Town (2005), and Port Vale (2008).

-He coached at Scunthorpe United, Birmingham City and Barnsley, and was appointed Barnsley's caretaker-manager in February 2018.
-He coached Manchester City EDS from 2018 to 2020, was first-team development coach at Birmingham until 2022, and then joined Huddersfield Town as first-team assistant coach.
+He coached at Scunthorpe United, Birmingham City and Barnsley and was appointed Barnsley's caretaker manager in February 2018.
+He coached Manchester City EDS from 2018 to 2020, was a first-team development coach at Birmingham until 2022, and then joined Huddersfield Town as a first-team assistant coach.
 In September 2022, he became Huddersfield's co-caretaker manager alongside Narcís Pèlach, following the sacking of Danny Schofield, but departed in November 2022, when new manager Mark Fotheringham replaced him with Kenny Miller.